-Learn How to Write Formal Thank You Emails in English
+How to Write Formal Thank-You Emails in English [Updated]

-Thanking a friend is different from thanking someone in a business context, especially in writing.
-So here are several ways you can do that in an email.
+Thanking a friend is different than thanking someone in a business situation, especially in writing.
+So here are several ways you can do it in an email.

 “Thanks for your help.”

-This phrase can be used when saying just ‘Thanks’ sounds too casual.
-For example, if you are talking to a superior (e.g. a supervisor), ‘Thanks for your help.’ is more appropriate.
+This phrase can be used when saying only "Thanks" sounds too casual.
+For example, if you're talking to a boss or supervisor, "Thanks for your help" is more appropriate.

 “Thank you for the advance notice.”

 This phrase is used to thank someone for sharing information in advance.
-For example, if you receive an email saying: “I'll be away all of next week and will return to work on August 3rd,” you can reply with: ‘Thank you for the advance notice’.
+For example, if you receive an email saying, “I'll be away next week and will return to work on August 3rd,” you can reply with "Thank you for the advance notice."

 “Thank you for the prompt response.”

-This sentence is often used to reply to a work email to show appreciation for the quick response to a message you’ve sent earlier.
+This phrase can be used to reply to a work email to show appreciation for a quick response to a message you sent earlier.

 “Thank you for taking the time to meet with me/us today.”

-It is common practice to send a thank you email after an interview or an important meeting with a client or business partner.
-You can use the sentence above for this purpose.
+It's common to send a thank-you email after an interview or an important meeting with a client or business partner.
+You can use the phrase above in situations like this.

 “Thank you so much for this opportunity.”

-An expression like this is used when, for example, you are offered an opportunity to give a speech.
+An expression like this is used when, for example, you're offered a chance to give a presentation or to do some other special activity.

-Here is an example of a thank you email one can send after an event:
+Here is an example of a thank-you email you can send after an event:

 Dear Mike,

-I'd like to thank you again for your help organizing our 20th Anniversary event.
+I'd like to thank you again for your help organizing our 20th anniversary event.
 You'll be glad to know that our guests enjoyed every moment of it.
-In fact, my manager stated that it would be great if we could count on your expertise for our next event.
+In fact, my manager said it would be great if we could count on your expertise for our next event.
 Looking forward to working with you in the future.

 Dear Ken,

 Thank you so much for taking the time to meet me for lunch today.
-Your feedback was immensely valuable, and I have already discussed your suggestions for improving the user interface with my team.
-Needless to say, we are all on the same page now and the measures you suggested will be implemented.
-I will keep you posted on the progress and let's hope our next meeting will be to celebrate a successful release!
+Your feedback was extremely valuable, and I have already discussed your suggestions for improving the user interface with my team.
+I will keep you posted on the progress.
+Let's hope our next meeting will be to celebrate a successful release!

 Regards,